codefellows/portland-201d3/ProjectWeekGuide.md

     - The branch name would be 1_add_about_page.
     - Push the commits on your branch to GitHub regularly.
     - When you have solved the issue, use a commit message such as "fix #1".
 This will close the issue once the branch is merged into master.
-  - Create a Pull Request for your branch even if you're unsure if it'll be merged into master.
+  - Create a Pull Request (PR) for your branch even if you're not sure whether it'll be merged into master.
-  - Ask someone else on your team to review the code in your Pull Request.
+  - Ask someone else on your team to review the code in your PR.
   - If changes are required, make them on your branch and push them to GitHub for another review.
-  - Once satisfied, let the **reviewer** merge your Pull Request.
-Don't merge your own Pull Request.
+  - Once satisfied, let the **reviewer** merge your PR.
+Don't merge your own PR.

-...

 ## Technical Requirements
-[Details will be finalized in this section on Friday May 27, 2016.]

-Your project grade depends in part on how well you integrate/apply concepts covered in this course, which include the following tasks.
+Your Project grade depends on how well your app integrates and applies concepts covered in this course, and on the extent to which it meets or exceeds the following requirements.

+- Works as expected, with no bugs.
-- Create at least three interlinked pages with clear navigation
+- Three interlinked pages with clear navigation between them.
 - At least two pages accept and process user input.
-- Your web site's state must persist between page reloads.
+- Persists app state between page loads.
+- Deployed live on the Internet

+- OOP
+  - Encapsulate all data (i.e., variables) and functions in objects, with rare exceptions (e.g., code that initializes objects on app load).
+  - Semantic objects design -- objects are appropriately defined to represent distinct models and features ("Group together stuff that belongs together, and in a way that makes sense").

 - HTML content
-  - Semantic tags
+  - Uses semantic tags
-  - Lists
+  - Contains lists
-  - &lt;a&gt; that link to external sites
+  - At least one &lt;a&gt; that links to an external site
-  - &lt;img&gt;
+  - At least one &lt;img&gt; or background-image
-  - &lt;video&gt; with at least two &lt;source&gt; child elements and video content.
+  - At least one &lt;video&gt; with at least two &lt;source&gt; child elements, and video content.
 Alternatively, you may use an &lt;iframe&gt; and embed an external video source such as YouTube, but if so, you must create the video content yourself and upload it to that external source, and in your app's README.md, describe how you uploaded the video.
 In either case, describe the purpose of your video in your app's README.md

+- At least one &lt;canvas&gt; element, with data rendered in the canvas.
+You can use a charting library, or write your own drawing routines.

-- Layout/styling (almost identical to Lab 9's requirements)
+- Layout/styling (borrowed from Lab 9)
   - Create and use a CSS file for all styling.
 Avoid using style tags or inline styling in your HTML code.
   - Change the position, margin, padding, color, background-color, and opacity of at least one element.
   - Render at least one visible border and set its color, thickness, and border-radius.